guidefari/here_hugo/content/book/elegant-puzzle.md

 # Presenting to senior leadership
 Again, some parallels to draw to the [lessons from Brian Holt](/pm-holt).

+- Communication is company specific.
+Every company has it's on styles and patterns
+- Start with the conclusion
+- Frame why the topic matters.
+Tie it to business value
+- Make a clear ask
+- Be cosy with the details.
+Some executives test presenters by diving into the details

 # Communities of learning

 - Whitepapers, something I never thought to include in book club rotations!
 Def giving this a shot in future.
+- Be a facilitator, not a lecturer.
+People want to learn from each other more than they want to hear from a single presenter.
+- Brief presentations, long discussions - like a 1:2 ratio, respectively.
+- Bias for topics that are core to daily work
+- Provide pre-read material for a richer experience

 # On Policies